jarronshih/jarronshih.github.io/others/FAQ.md

 - what sets you apart from other qualified candidates
   - your value
 ```
 Build to CI/CD from scratch.
 From build machine, unittest, integration test to production deployment.
-Everything is in code.
+Everything is as code.

+Design the architecture: Docker + serverless + high H/A + zero-down time

 Have Root volume encryption and have a patient.
 ```

 - Are you someone who can learn from failure?
   - Are you self-aware enough to acknowledge failure and weakness
 ```
+SEG case?

+Permission control?
 ```